menezmethod/ref_pg/README.md

 These are the main endpoints you'll use:

 1. `/rpc/get_api_key` - Get an API key using master password
-2. `/rpc/quick_link` - Create a short link with master password
+2. `/rpc/create_short_link_with_key_param` - Create a short link with API key (recommended)
-3. `/rpc/create_short_link` - Create a short link with API key
+3. `/rpc/create_short_link` - Create a short link with API key (alternative)
+4. `/rpc/quick_link` - Create a short link with master password (for testing only)
-4. `/rpc/change_master_password` - Change the master password
+5. `/rpc/change_master_password` - Change the master password

+## Security Best Practices

+For secure production deployment, follow these guidelines:

+1. **Strong Passwords**: Use complex, unique passwords for all credentials
+2. **HTTPS Required**: Always use HTTPS in production to prevent credential interception
+3. **API Key Management**: Rotate API keys periodically for enhanced security
+4. **Least Privilege**: Create API keys with only the permissions needed
+5. **Logging**: Monitor analytics_events table for security-related events
+6. **Rate Limiting**: Configure appropriate rate limits to prevent abuse

 ## Environment Variables